Kate & Allie: Production

 The test name for the script was entitled Two Mommies and was seized upon by Saint James who was able to use the show as a way to work without relocating her family from Litchfield, Connecticut.
 Curtin initially was not interested in doing the sitcom, but after speaking with director Bill Persky she decided to take the role.
 Kate & Allie was taped on soundstages constructed at the Ed Sullivan Theater (CBS Studio 50) and also at the Teletape Studios at West 81st Street and Broadway in New York City, which at the time was the production facility for Sesame Street.

 Cold opening dialog sequences between Saint James and Curtin documenting city life were featured, shot on location in Manhattan with no laugh track.
 The theme song played instrumentally over the title shot of the Empire State Building (the first season's titles opened in a different outdoor location per episode).
 Closing credits also included vocals with indicative lyrics, "just when you think/you're all by yourself/you're not."

 Under pressure from higher-ups at CBS to quash the suggestion that Kate and Allie were lesbians, the producers were instructed to show Kate and Allie entering separate bedrooms to sleep at the end of each episode.
-That pressure may have been the impetus for an episode showing Kate and Allie pretending to be lesbians when they were faced with a large increase in rent.
+That pressure may have been the impetus for an episode showing Kate and Allie pretending to be lesbians when faced with a large rent increase.

 Saint James was pregnant during the taping of the fourth season.
-Her pregnancy was hidden by taping her behind a desk, under a sheet in a hospital bed, or in a bubble bath.
-The exception was a 1960s flashback which showed both Kate and Allie pregnant.
+Her pregnancy was hidden by taping her behind a desk, under a sheet in a hospital bed, or in a bubble bath, outside a flashback scene showing Kate and Allie both pregnant with their children.

 An episode broadcast in 1987, produced in cooperation with the Coalition for the Homeless, was taped almost entirely outdoors, on the streets of Manhattan.
-The episode was prompted by the likely absence of Saint James, who had been hospitalized due to kidney stones, and featured Allie struggling to find a way home after accidentally leaving her keys and money in a taxi.
+The episode was prompted by the absence of Saint James, who was undergoing and recovering from kidney stone removal, and featured Allie struggling to find a way home after accidentally leaving her keys and money in a taxi.

-The show's final season had been picked up with a number of other returning CBS shows for midseason premieres.
-The lack of inclusion on CBS' 1989-90 fall schedule announced on May 19, 1989, officially ended the series' run.
+The show's sixth and final season had been picked up with a number of other returning CBS shows for midseason premieres, and the show's end was confirmed by its exclusion from CBS' 1989-90 fall schedule announced on May 19, 1989.